The biggest barrier to eating healthy is getting started and then sticking to a healthy lifestyle.

 - Keep cut-up raw veggies in the front of the fridge and fruit on the counter where you’ll see it.

-- Have healthy dips on hand, like hummus, peanut butter, and low-fat yogurt.
+- Have healthy dips on hand, like hummus, peanut butter, and low-fat yoghurt.

-- Load extra veggies into your sandwiches, pizzas, salads, soups, and omelets.
+- Load extra veggies into your sandwiches, pizzas, salads, soups, and omelettes.

 - Eat less fast food

 Try to reduce fast-food temptations completely or to at least choose the healthiest option.
 Do it like this…

 - Take a different route to avoid seeing drive-through restaurants.

 - Keep fruit or nuts with you to tide you over until you get home or to work.

 - If you can’t resist, choose lower-calorie options like grilled chicken or low-fat chilli, and look for fruit or veggie options like a plain salad as a side.

 - Order regular or small sizes, and avoid value meals.

 - Sip water instead of sugar cool drinks or fruit juices.